CSC 242 Introduction to Computer Science II

 - You will be able to write simple Internet client programs

-You must have taken CSC 241: Introduction to Computer Science I or an equivalent course that introduces problem-solving techniques and programming on Python and earned a passing grade (C- or better).
-It will be assumed that:
+You must have taken CSC 241: Introduction to Computer Science or an equivalent course that introduces problem-solving techniques and programming in Python and earned a passing grade (C- or better).
+I will also assume that:

-- You know how to create, debug, compile, and run Python programs, and you use a reasonable coding style (i.e., your code is easy to read and relatively concise)
+- You know how to create, debug, compile, and run Python, and you use a reasonable coding style (i.e. your code is easy to read and relatively concise)

 - You know Python's basic control structures and types